-Backend plays the most crucial part in this combination since it implements all processes of the users’ requests via the frontend part.
-And it is highly essential to choose the right back-end technology that will let developers build a solid ground for your software.
+The backend plays the most crucial part in this combination since it implements all users’ requests via the frontend part.
+And it is highly essential to choose the right backend technology that will let developers build a solid ground for your software.

-By the way, what is backend in detail?
-What technologies do developers use, and what is their difference?
-How is mobile and web app backend created?
+By the way, what is the backend in detail?
+What technologies do backend developers use, and what is their difference?
+How is the mobile and web app backend created?
 These and a range of other answers are waiting for you in our new article.

 What Is Backend Development?

 It is hard to imagine your life without personal gadgets.
-You wake up, pick up your smartphone, and start reading newsfeed.
-Everything you see on the mobile screen is frontend, an invisible part of an app is called backend.
+You wake up, pick up your smartphone, and start reading the newsfeed.
+Everything you see on the mobile screen is a frontend, an invisible part of an app is called the backend.

-Backend consists of three parts — server, application, database.
-So the backend’s primary goal is to store and organize data, interact with the interface, send and receive the required information that is displayed as a web page.
+The backend consists of three parts — server, application, database.
+So the backend’s primary goal is to store and organize data, interact with the interface, send and receive the required information displayed as a web page.

 The Role Of Backend In Web Or Mobile App Development

 It is the backend where the most crucial coding stage is performed during the development process.
-Thus, if there are many crashes and errors, it means the availability of issues in the backend code.
+Thus, if there are many crashes and errors, it means the availability of backend code issues.
 However, the code complexity level may depend on the selected technology since languages and frameworks are different.
 That is why we prepared the backend technologies list with their comparisons.

 What Are Backend Technologies?

-Backend is created both for mobile and web apps.
+The backend is created both for mobile and web apps.
 What is backend web development?
-It is when a website is created with the application of native backend frameworks and languages.
-And cloud backend solutions like BaaS (back-end-as-a-service) are not used.
+It is when a website is made with the application of native backend frameworks and languages.
+And cloud backend solutions like BaaS (backend-as-a-service) are not used.
 We would like to start with a backend stack for websites.

-Note: All stacks that will be shown here are referred to full stacks, i.e., they include tools for both frontend and backend development.
-There is no sense to use backend tools only since the client side and server side are tightly connected.
+Note: All stacks shown here are referred to as full stacks, i.e., they include tools for both frontend and backend development.
+There is no sense to use backend tools only since the client-side and server-side are tightly connected.

 Examples of MEAN stack websites: YAHOO!, YouTube, Netflix, Reddit, etc.

 This stack is considered to be the primary opponent of the MEAN stack.
-LAMP acronym consists of Linux (an operating system), Apache (a webserver), MySQL (a database), PHP (a scripting language).
-Sometimes PHP in the LAMP stack can be replaced with the Perl or Python languages.
+LAMP acronym consists of Linux (an operating system), Apache (a web server), MySQL (database), PHP (a scripting language).
+Sometimes PHP in the LAMP stack can be replaced with Perl or Python backend language.

 As for pros, LAMP provides a secure infrastructure for web app development.
-When developers choose the LAMP stack, the development process goes faster since every host and the majority of CMSs support backend techs like PHP and MySQL.
+When developers choose the LAMP stack, the development process goes faster since every host and most CMSs support backend techs like PHP and MySQL.

-Examples of the LAMP stack websites: WordPress, Facebook, Tumblr, Wikipedia, etc.
+Examples Of LAMP stack websites: WordPress, Facebook, Tumblr, Wikipedia, etc.

 MEAN Stack Vs. LAMP Stack

 It is time for the server-side technologies comparison that we have just described above.
-The MEAN stack vs. the LAMP stack is the fight where there are no losers and winners yet.
+LAMP stack vs. MEAN stack is the fight where there are no losers and winners yet.
 LAMP uses Linux as an operating system, whereas MEAN has no OS at all in its components.
-So using the LAMP stack, you are limited to one specific OS.
+So using LAMP stack, you are limited to one specific OS.

 Finally, as for frontend components.
 MEAN uses the Angular framework to enhance and accelerate frontend development.
 When the website is created using LAMP, developers need to use additional JS-based tools to improve their web app, so MEAN gains the lead.